libp2p/go-libp2p/ROADMAP.md

 How:

-1. implement some kind of “Happy-Eyeballs” style prioritization among all supported transports
+1. Happy Eyeballs: implement some kind of “Happy-Eyeballs” style prioritization among all supported transports
-2. detection of blackholes, especially relevant to detect UDP (QUIC) blackholing
+2. Quic Blackhole detector: detection of blackholes, especially relevant to detect UDP (QUIC) blackholing
-3. estimation of the expected RTT of a connection based on two nodes’ IP addresses, so that Happy Eyeballs Timeouts can be set dynamically
+3. RTT estimation: estimation of the expected RTT of a connection based on two nodes’ IP addresses, so that Happy Eyeballs Timeouts can be set dynamically

 ## C. 📊 [Comprehensive Metrics](https://github.com/libp2p/go-libp2p/issues/1356)